Implementation of worship services requires the participation of many persons and ministries.

 The Guest Hosts inform guests of the Welcome packet located in front of their seats and invite them to sign our Guest Book.
 After the service, the Guest Hosts normally accompany guests to Coffee Hour and subsequently communicate with them after as a follow-up.

 Lectors read the first biblical reading on Sunday mornings during the 10:15 a.m.
 Service.

 Liturgical Dancers (Feet of Worship)

+The liturgical dancers express worship, prayer and praise to God through dance during worship services, on special occasions and other church functions.
 The types of dances are often based on the different kinds of music that accompany the dances.

 Music at Holy Sacrament is important to its people; they love to sing.
 The music is a combination of traditional and contemporary.
 The Children, Youth, Adult Choirs, and the Youth Worship Praise Band, are led by the Director of Music and Organist.
 Concerts are also a major feature of the music program.

 Learn more here…